-Roofing including roof space

-Repair category: 2

-Notes: There is weathering to the concrete roof tiles.
+Roofing including roof space Repair category: 2 Notes: There is weathering and moss growth to the concrete roof tiles.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-There are dislodged fibreboard sarking panels within the roof void.
+There is marked staining to sarking within the roof void.